willfindlay/bpfcontain-rs/README.md

 ### Requirements

-To compile and run bpfcontain:
+To compile and run BPFContain:

 * __Linux kernel version >= 5.10__
     * Kernel should be compiled with __at least the following build flags__: